OData/v3ProtocolDocument/OData Json Format.markdown

 ## 4.4 Representing a ComplexType Value ##

+-- TODO: write this.

+## 4.5 Representing a Collection of ComplexType Values ##

+-- TODO: write this.

+## 4.6 Representing a Set of Links ##

+-- TODO: write this.

+## 4.7 Representing Annotations ##

+-- TODO: write this.

 # 5 Request Specifics #

+This section describes additional payload semantics that only apply to request payloads.

 ## 5.1 Representing Multiple Entities in a Request ##